maxxiimo/the-front-end-manifesto/Slicing and Dicing Mockups.md

 And so on...

-As your coding there should be three things you should keep in mind; 1) candidates for Sprite-hood, 2) font sizes and colors and how ultimately can most efficiently organize them, and 3) using CSS to accomplish some of the image effects.
-For the later I like to start with images that I always have available to me as a default, then begin to use CSS3.
+As your coding there should be three things you should keep in mind: 1) candidates for Sprite-hood, 2) font sizes and colors and how you can most efficiently organize them, and 3) using CSS to accomplish some of the image effects.
+For the later I like to start with images that I always have available to me as a fallback, then begin to replace these with more modern and bandwidth efficient CSS3 properties.
 In some cases just go with the CSS3 and don't bother with chopping images; like rounded corners because what is the default?
 A square corner, not a bad degradation.

+But why the defaults at all?
+The reason is because some browsers may not be able to use the latest and greatest CSS3 techniques.
+For these browsers we can serve up the fallback styles we created initially with the help of a tool like [Modernizr][].
+I discuss this feature detection tool in greater detail in the JavaScript Library section of this manifesto.

-Here's what the project is looking like so far:
+So here's what the project is looking like so far:

 !!!
 NEED AN IMAGE !!!

-### Step 4 -  Navigation
+### Step 6 - Navigation

+Now that the header and footer are complete it's time to code the navigation.
+Against, since this manifesto is not a tutorial on HTML and CSS coding I will point you to submit sources:

+These days many sites use Tab navigation.
+Chris Coyier, a prolific writer for [CSS Tricks][], has written extensively on the subject.
+Go to his blog and search for "Tab" or "Navigation" and you will find a wealth of information and How To's.

+But Tab navigation is not the only type of navigation, so I will recommend [A List Apart][] as another source of information for navigation and How To's.

+Since we are using the Rails stack and jQuery, might as well check those sources out to.
+I'm not a huge fan of [jQuery UI][] but it is tried and true.

-### Step  - Grouping Content
+### Step 7 - Grouping Content

-Now we get down to the nitty-gritty and for this I'm just going to give you some references that might help you hone your skills:
+Now we get down to the nitty-gritty and for this here are some references that might help you hone your skills:

 [Grouping content][]
 [Content models][]

+So how do I do it?

-### Step  - Sprites
+### Step 8 - Sprites and CSS3